raygaeta/raygaeta/README.md

 # Ramon (Ray) Gaeta – Creative Developer & Frontend Engineer!

 I am passionate about front-end engineering, with a particular skillset in **React, WEBGL, Three.js and UI/UX**.
 My work also extends to creative coding, where I design interactive and immersive digital experiences with **P5.js and shaders**.
 I am actively seeking opportunities that merge creative technology and design.
-Currently, I am learning **TypeScript**.

 ---
 ### 🔍 Current Focus and Interests: